 Feast day: 26 January

-St Paula was born in 347 AD.
-She was the daughter of Blesilla and Rogatus and came from a rich, senatorial family which claimed descent from Agamenon.
+St Paula was born in AD 347.
+She was the daughter of Blesilla and Rogatus and came from a rich, senatorial family, one which claimed descent from Agamenon.
 At the age of sixteen she was married to a nobleman named Toxotius, by whom she had four daughters, Blaesilla, Paulina, Eustochium and Rufina, and a son, Toxotius.
-She led a luxurious life having great status and was carried about the city by her eunuch slaves.
-She was widowed when she was 32 and continued to devote herself to her family, but became more interested in religion.
-Through the influence of St Marcella and her group Paula became a member of a semi-monastic group of women.
-She met St Jerome in 382 when he came to Rome.
+She led a luxurious life, having great status, and was carried about the city by her eunuch slaves.
+She was widowed when she was 32 and continued to devote herself to her family but became more interested in religion.
+Through the influence of St Marcella and her group, Paula became a member of a semi-monastic group of women.
+She met St Jerome in 382, when he came to Rome.

 Jerome and Paula had a very close relationship.
 She had mastered Hebrew and helped Jerome in his translation of the bible from Hebrew and Greek into Latin (the Vulgate).
 She edited his manuscripts.
 He was devastated by her death.
 Palladius felt that Jerome hindered Paula: “For though she was able to surpass all, having great abilities, he hindered her by his jealousy, having induced her to serve his own plan.”

 Jerome was buried beneath the north aisle of the Church of the Nativity, near the graves of Paula and Eustachium.